 As a follower of Jesus, I want to know God’s heart in all this.
 How does He expect me, one of His children, to respond to despicable people and those I strongly disagree with?
 His interactions with Jonah and Nineveh seem like a good place to start.
 The God of justice appears to have been more interested in showing mercy to bad and ignorant people rather than destroying them – especially if there was any chance that His generosity would be well received.

 God knew what Jonah knew, and even more, about the Assyrian people.
 Nothing good or bad is hidden from His sight.
 And Jonah knew enough about God’s gracious and merciful character to figure out that the All-Knowing Judge would forgive these people of their terrible deeds if they gave Him the opportunity.
-Yet Jonah chose to still hate them because he felt like he had a good enough reason.
+Yet Jonah chose to still hate them because he felt he had a good enough reason.

 God’s man disregarded God’s heart.